bebraw/island-benchmark/README.md

 0. `nvm use` to use the right version of Node
 1. `npm install` to install dependencies
-2. `npm start` to run the edge test server
+2. `npm run start:cf` to run the edge test server

 After that you should be able to access `localhost:3000` and paths (`/islands` and `/ssr`) behind it.